adnaniazi/tailfindr/README.md

 We have written a book chapter on how you can use *tailfindr* for transcript isofrom-specific poly(A) tail profiling.
-It has a detailed protocol and analysis pipeline for processing the data through *tailfindr* The chapter can be downloaded from [here](https://adnaniazi.com/website-assets/niazi_and_krause_2019_springer_book_chapter.pdf).
+It has a detailed protocol and analysis pipeline for processing the data through *tailfindr* .The chapter can be downloaded from [here](https://adnaniazi.com/website-assets/niazi_and_krause_2019_springer_book_chapter.pdf).

 ## Getting help